Written by Rachael Kraft (Avid Equestrian 20+ Years) Last Updated 3/13/2023

 But you can’t bubble wrap your horse.
 All you can do is be ready to handle anything that comes your way with smart and calm first aid measures.

 When your horse is injured, time is critical.
-You don’t want to waste a lot of time searching for items in a disorganized bucket or asking a bunch of stranger if they can spare some supplies.
+You don’t want to waste a lot of time searching for items in a disorganized bucket or asking a bunch of strangers if they can spare some supplies.

 Instead, you’ll have everything you need right at your disposal.

 Remember, you can definitely have a larger first aid supply at your home barn.
-The idea with a travel first aid kit is to have the essential items stocked and available.
+The idea with a travel horse first aid kit is to have the essential items stocked and available.
 It will take a little bit of time for any vet to get to your location, so you want to be ready to face any emergency while out and about.